-You can help solve the world’s most pressing problems with your career
+Your career can help solve the world’s most pressing problems

-This page is a summary of the most important things we’ve learned so far about high-impact careers.
-It links to resources that explain our views and reasoning in more detail.
+This page is a summary of what we’ve learned so far.
+It links to more detailed explanations of our views and reasoning, and other useful resources.

 We start with the big picture and end with practical next steps.
-We cover: (i) the ethical views that inform our advice, (ii) the global problems we currently think are most pressing to work on, (iii) the careers we think most effectively address these problems, (iv) some advice on long-term career strategy that’s useful for whatever problems you focus on, and (v) a career planning process that accounts for your personal strengths and priorities.
+We cover: (i) the ethical views that inform our advice, (ii) the global problems we currently think are most pressing to work on, (iii) the careers we think most effectively address these problems, (iv) some advice on long-term career strategy that’s useful for whatever problems you focus on, and (v) a process for planning your career in light of your strengths and priorities.

 This series is a work in progress.
 We are currently working on this page, and drafting new articles.
 Join our newsletter to get notified when we release updates.

-In our view, ‘having a positive impact’ is about promoting long-term welfare in ways that respect the rights of others.
+In our view, ‘having a positive impact’ is about promoting long-term welfare.
+However, we’re highly uncertain about this definition, so in practice we aim to consider other perspectives.

-We’ve tried to identify the most pressing global problems.
-These are not necessarily the world’s biggest and most well-known problems, but rather those where additional effort can make the biggest difference at the margin.
+We’ve started by trying to identify the most pressing global problems to work on based on this definition.
+These are not necessarily the world’s biggest and most well-known problems, but rather those where additional effort can make the biggest long-term difference at the margin.
 Right now, we think these involve the risk of global catastrophes that could have permanent negative consequences — i.e., ‘existential risk’.
 Nuclear war and runaway climate change are the two most well-known catastrophic risks, and both may contribute to existential risk.
 However, we think that, all else equal, additional people can have even more impact by working to reduce the risk of large scale pandemics and to positively shape the development of advanced artificial intelligence, mainly because these areas are so much more neglected, which has left many of the most promising interventions untried.

 We currently think some of the most promising career paths involve addressing these problems through work in carefully chosen areas of research, government policy and nonprofits.
-For those with the flexibility to pursue a new career path, we especially recommend considering whether one of our ‘priority paths’ might be a good fit.
-Those who already have specialised skills or are further along in their careers should also consider applying those skills to the most pressing global problems.
-This will often involve taking approaches that differ from our suggestions for other readers.
-People in any field can also contribute to whichever problem they think is highest priority by donating to effective organisations in these areas.
+For those with the flexibility to pursue a new career path, we especially recommend considering whether one of our ‘priority paths’ might be a good fit in the long-term, perhaps after spending several years gaining skills.
+Those who already have specialised skills or are further along in their careers should also consider applying those skills to the most pressing global problems — this will often involve taking approaches that differ from our general suggestions.
+People in any field can also contribute to whichever problem they think is highest priority by financially supporting effective organisations in that area.
+Our research is ongoing and there are many excellent paths we’ve not written about — we discuss other promising options later.

-To integrate all of these considerations, and work out the best options given your personal strengths and priorities, you can use our step-by-step process for comparing your choices.
-Once you decide to push ahead with your best guess option, bear in mind that career decisions are not fixed.
-We recommend that you plan to review your career every 1-2 years.
-Between reviews, we think it’s best to focus on excelling in your current option.
+To integrate all of these considerations, and work out your best options in light of your strengths and priorities, you can use our step-by-step process.
+Once you have a best-guess option, go ahead and pursue it.
+Bear in mind that career decisions are not fixed — we recommend that you review your career every 1-2 years.
+Between reviews, focus on excelling in your current path.

 Table of Contents